Fall 2014 applications are closed. Contact Che Abram at 510-869-8984 or CAbram@samuelmerritt.edu with questions regarding the fall 2015 cycle.

 - Minimum last 60 semester or 90 quarter unit GPA of 3.0 or higher; average has been a 3.7

 - Revised Graduate Record Exam (GRE) minimum cumulative score of 290 an average was 310.
 Please be advised that the scores need to be available at the time of application.
+Older scaled GRE scores will not be accepted.

 - Current ACLS and PALS certification.
 CCRN strongly recommended.